polypoly-eu/polyPod/dev-utils/visualise-ui-hierarchy/README.md

 ### Irrelevant files

-The react-component-hierarchy tool lists some things as UI components that really aren't any, like contexts.
+The react-component-hierarchy tool lists some things as UI components that really aren't, like contexts.
 I suppose it's just tricky to tell the difference, but we could at least filter those.

 ### Incomplete hierarchy